Nalinalingasamy/e-commerce-data-analysis/README.md

 selling_price: Current selling price of the product.

+sub_category: Sub-category to which the product belongs.

+url: URL of the product page.

 ## Steps:

 1. The null values were checked in the data set and it was treated.